The US dollar is entering a period of cyclical normalization as speculative conviction fades and global carry trades begin to stabilize.

 View Technical Analysis (Detail)

-The information presented is for general informational purposes only and does not constitute financial or investment advice.
-It has been prepared without regard to individual objectives, financial situation, or needs.
-You should consider whether it is appropriate for your circumstances and seek independent advice where necessary.
+The information on this website is provided for general informational and educational purposes only and does not constitute financial, investment, legal, or tax advice.
+It does not take into account any individual objectives, financial situation, or needs.